shapeshed/jekyll.shapeshed.com/_posts/2007-10-30-leopard_osxs_ui_design.md

 ---
 layout: post
 title: Leopard OSX's UI Design
-excerpt: Leopard, Apple's latest version of the the OSX operating system was released last Friday.
+description: Leopard, Apple's latest version of the the OSX operating system was released last Friday.
 In my opinion some of the interface changes are a step backwards.
 categories: [Apple, Opinion, Design]
 ---
 ## Folders!